gc-da11yn/gc-da11yn.github.io/src/en/standards/what_we_heard_report.md

 - The main objective of this engagement was to gather feedback, insights, and comments on phase one of the Standard on ICT Accessibility, while identifying potential gaps
 - The Standard on ICT Accessibility contains requirements for making all ICT that is developed, procured, or owned by the GC accessible.
   - Consistent with the Policy and Directive on Service and Digital and leading practices from other jurisdictions (EN 301 549 v3.2.1).
-    - Operationalizes the principle of ‘nothing without us’
+  - Operationalizes the principle of "nothing without us"
   - Builds on lessons learned

 ## Purpose of the Standard